-- Offices in Kristiansand, Norway and Stenungsund, Sweden.
-406 employees, of which: -380 are offshore -26 are shore based - Extensive experience in icebreaking, ice management and offshore activities. - Customers include major international oil companies and the Swedish Maritime Administration (SMA). - A fleet of six owned vessels: - Six ice-classed AHTS vessels
+- Offices in Kristiansand, Norway and Stenungsund, Sweden. - Extensive experience in icebreaking, ice management and offshore activities. - Customers include major international oil companies and the Swedish Maritime Administration (SMA). - The fleet consist of six iceclassed AHTS vessels - Technical management, crewing and chartering of the Group's vessels is done in collaboration with Sea1 Offshore in Kristiansand.